Advertisement

 Your hormone levels start to change in perimenopause, about eight to 10 years before menopause.
 When your estrogen starts to drop, it throws off the balance of estrogen and progesterone in your body.
 That’s when you may start to experience symptoms, while still having menstrual cycles.
 Then, when you reach menopause (typically around age 52), your body makes such a small amount of estrogen that your ovaries stop releasing eggs — and you stop having periods entirely.

-For some people, hormone fluctuations can feel like a rollercoaster.
+Hormone fluctuations can feel like a rollercoaster.
 Menopause symptoms can include:

 “The goal of HRT is to replace estrogen lost in menopause,” Dr. Livingston explains.
-“While the goal isn’t necessarily to eliminate 100% of your symptoms, HRT can significantly help most people with the majority of their menopause symptoms.”
+“While the goal isn’t necessarily to eliminate 100% of your symptoms, HRT can significantly help with the majority of their menopause symptoms.”

 Advertisement